markets/dotfiles/README.md

 # Markets dotfiles [![markets/dotfiles](http://img.shields.io/badge/markets-dotfiles-blue.svg)](https://github.com/markets/dotfiles)

-These are some config files (git, bash, aliases, ruby, sublime text 2, ...) and some custom scripts to set up a useful settings and tools that I like and I use every day :ok_hand:
+These are some config files (git, bash, aliases, ruby, sublime text, ...) and some custom scripts to set up a useful settings and tools that I like and I use every day :ok_hand:

 ## Installation
 Run this: